rynehx/100favs/README.md

 3. if the current element width plus the combined width of the previously added elements is greater than the window width, then scaled the photos vertically to the width of the parent container.
+4. start a new row and repeat
-4. any left over elements at the last row is added using a specified max height
+5. any left over elements at the last row is added using a specified max height
 ```